 If you follow the link to http://www.goarmy.com/rotc/high-school-students you will find a link to the four-year High School Scholarships and on that page you can start your application.
 It is first going to ask you to create a goarmy.com account.
 It is very important that once you create this account you return to the ROTC page and log in here.
 I publish the various dates for the scholarship process once they are released each year.
 Typically the window to apply opens in June before a high school students senior year.
 The first board meets in October and the deadline to start the process is in early January.
 Watch this blog for the dates.

 Step three – keep in touch/start a dialogue

 As you go through the process make sure you are letting people know you are interested in their program.
 Whether it is a school or an Army ROTC battalion, we want to hear from you, and we will keep track of our conversations.
 In my case I contact interested applicants often and track all correspondences.
 Clarkson also does the same and I can cross reference their system and mine to see if an applicant is showing interest.
 If I hear from you often then you will get my help.
 If you don’t respond to my emails I’m guessing you plan to attend another school.

 You have to make sure you are providing good contact information.
 If you provide an email address make sure it’s one you check often.
 With the advent of mobile devices it should not take days to respond to an email.

-I also suggest that scanning and emailing is the best way to respond to requests for forms or documents.
+I also suggest that scanning and emailing or scanning and uploading is the best way to respond to requests for forms or documents.
 On the application website you can scan and upload documents.
 There is no reason why someone would put something in an envelope and mail it or fax a document these days.
 Scan and upload when possible.